gitlabhq/gitlabhq/doc/install/installation.md

     # Make sure to change "localhost" to the fully-qualified domain name of your
     # host serving GitLab where necessary
+    #
+    # If you installed Git from source, change the git bin_path to /usr/local/bin/git
     sudo -u git -H editor config/gitlab.yml

     # Make sure GitLab can write to the log/ and tmp/ directories